-Uzza: Hisham's biography of Muhammad, in Arabic his As-sirah Nabawiyyah gives credence to myths that further defined Muhammad as special, such as how he was cleans of the impurity Satan placed on his heart while he was still in the womb.
+Uzza: Hisham's biography of Muhammad — in Arabic, his As-sirah Nabawiyyah — gives credence to myths that further defined Muhammad as special, such as how he was cleansed of the impurity Satan placed on his heart while he was still in the womb.

 Bob: How did they remove this thing, open heart surgery?

-Uzza: Hisham writes that when Muhammad was a boy he was visited by two men in white, angels are assumed, carrying a bowl of snow.
-They broke opened his chest "took out his heart and extracted a black pebble which they threw away then washed the heart and body with the snow" before returning it to his body and closing it.
+Uzza: Hisham writes that, when Muhammad was a boy, he was visited by two men in white — angels are assumed — carrying a bowl of snow.
+They broke open his chest, took out his heart and extracted a black pebble, which they threw away, then washed the heart and body with the snow before returning it to his body and closing it.

 Archie: Like I said before, Muslims will believe anything.

 Uzza: I heard you the first time, and the second time.

 Gerry: A declaration on coinage about your special relationship with God and a biography that makes you out to be anything but an ordinary person would definitely be enough to achieve cult status.